 ABUNDANCE: Rare, as seen on offshore trips, but apparently not rare in true numbers well offshore.
 There are more strandings in NC of this species -- 19 as of 1995 (Webster et al., 1995) than of the other two Mesoplodon species.
-The Smithsonian National Museum of Natural History mammal collections (2016) lists 44 stranding records for NC, plus three others listed as 'Mesoplodon europaeus?'.
+The Smithsonian National Museum of Natural History mammal collections (2021) lists 47 stranding records for NC.
 Pelagic observations gathered by Brian Patteson over roughly 20 years has indicated that this is the most frequently seen, or identified, Mesoplodon species in our waters, though -- more often than not -- the majority of individuals of this genus have to be left unidentified.